-Not much compared to a refrigerate air conditioner.
+Not much compared to a refrigerated air conditioner.
 As you can see on the graph below you could save nearly $350 dollars in electricity running costs.

 These figures take into account running the air con for around 300 hours a year at about 29c kwh.

 Depending on the size of the cooler you may only be pulling about 5 amps or less.
-Its better to over size your evaporative cooler so you can runn it at a slower speed to save power.
+It’s better to oversize your evaporative cooler so you can run it at a slower speed to save power.

-These is a small amount of water running cost but that will only be a few dollars each year.
+There is a small amount of water wastage running cost, but that will only be a few dollars each year.

 That’s it enjoy many years of cheap service.